Git-K3rnel/VulnHub/FristiLeaks-1.3/README.md

 ## 3.Gaining Shell

-here we see an upload functionality that only allows uploading `png,jpg,gif` files, after trying afew methods to bypass it
+Here we see an upload functionality that only allows uploading `png,jpg,gif` files, after trying afew methods to bypass it

 i found that it checks only the last extention of a file, for example `test.php.png` is acceptable. so i uploaded a php reverse shell